LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 A good heading tells users what they will do in an upcoming task or exercise.
 When you are writing your headings, start with a verb, and use articles like "*a"* and "*the"*.

 The IDLx environment provides markdown characters that define the format of your headings.
-Each heading style is defined by a **\#** symbol in the IDLx markdown.
+Each heading style is defined by a **\#** symbol in IDLx markdown.

 \#Heading 1